Set Your Business’s Sights on Social in 2018

 A Little Bit About… Mollie

-Mollie is the Digital Marketing Manager at Miller Davis.
+Mollie Ruf is the Digital Marketing Manager at Miller Davis.
 A native of Kansas City, Missouri, she moved to Salisbury after graduating from Florida Southern College.
 She is very involved in the local community and earned the nickname the “Event Jedi” from planning numerous events for Downtown Salisbury, Inc. before joining the Miller Davis team.
-She can be seen driving around in her dragon Jeep dubbed “Smaug.”
-She lives in Salisbury with her husband and FOUR hound doggies.
-Her littlest hound, Snoopy the dachshund, is the mascot of a local eye doctor.
+She can be seen driving around in her dragon Jeep dubbed "Smaug."
+She lives in Salisbury with her husband and three doggies.

 Miller Davis, Inc.